ravenmcknight/ravenmcknight/content/authors/admin/_index.md

 I'm a recent graduate of [Macalester College](https://www.macalester.edu/) where I studied statistics with minors in geography and creative writing.
-Right now, I work at [Metro Transit](https://www.metrotransit.org/home) as a Research and Analytics data science intern.
-At this position, I got interested in transit demand modeling and completed a statistics honors thesis on fitting hierarchical spatial Bayesian models to Twin Cities bus ridership.
-I'm interested in continuing work like this and in topics like spatial statistics, geographic data science, and reproducible research.
+Right now, I work at the [Metropolitan Council](https://www.metrocouncil.org) as an Associate Data Scientist.
+My work involves using location-based services to estimate park and trail visitation across the state.
+Previously, I interned at [Metro Transit](https://www.metrotransit.org/home) where I fit hierarchical spatial Bayesian models of Twin Cities bus ridership.

 Outside of work, I love applying data science skills to new projects, like the [National Gallery of Art's](https://www.nga.gov/) first [datathon](https://www.nga.gov/audio-video/audio/datathon.html).
-My team explored gender diversity in the Gallery's collection and presented to Gallery curators and staff!
-When I'm not thinking about statistics, I love to read and write, knit, and rock climb.
+My team explored gender diversity in the Gallery's collection and presented to Gallery curators and staff.
+When I'm not thinking about statistics, I love to write fiction, read, and get to know Minnesota's parks and trails better!